Isan: Culture

 The traditional dress of Isan is the sarong.
-Women's sarongs most often have an embroidered border at the hem, while men's are in a chequered pattern.
-Men also wear a pakama, a versatile length of cloth which can be used as a belt, a money and document belt, as headwear for protection from the sun, as a hammock, or as a bathing garment.
+Women's sarongs most often have an embroidered border at the hem, while men's are in a checkered pattern.
+Men also wear a pakama, a versatile length of cloth which can be used as a belt, a money and document belt, headwear for protection from the sun, a hammock, or a swimsuit.

-Isan is a centre for the production of Thai silk.
-The trade received a major boost in the post-war years, when Jim Thompson popularised Thai silk among Westerners.
+Isan is a center for the production of Thai silk.
+The trade received a major boost in the postwar years, when Jim Thompson popularized Thai silk among Westerners.
 One of the best-known types of Isan silk is mut-mee, which is tie-dyed to produce geometric patterns on the thread.

 The Buddhist temple (or wat) is the major feature of most villages.
-These temples are used not only for religious ceremonies, but also for festivals, particularly mor lam, and as assembly halls.
+These temples are used for not only religious ceremonies but also festivals, particularly mor lam, and as assembly halls.
 They are mostly built in Lao-style, but with less ornamentation than the more elaborate central Thai temples or the Lao-style temples in central Laos.
-Lao-style Buddha images are also prevalent.
+Lao-style Buddha images are also prevalent, as are hup taem murals depicting scenes from Buddhist tales and Lao epics like Sang Sinxay.